-Note: This guidance will be updated in light of the University’s recent announcements on public health policies.
+Note: This guidance will be updated in response to the University’s changes in guidance.
 Please refer to the University’s current guidance on travel, face coverings, social distancing, visitors and gatherings.

 Scope: These guidelines apply to all field research faculty, students, researchers, staff and postdoctoral researchers who may be considered part of the research team, regardless of whether the research occurs domestically or internationally.
 These guidelines apply to all forms of field research whether they arise from the humanities, social sciences, natural sciences, or engineering and applied sciences.
 Field research is any form of research conducted outside of a laboratory, academic building or library.
 Human subjects research guidelines are handled separately from field research.

 As described in more detail below, each Principal Investigator (PI) is required to submit a Field Research Plan (FRP) to their department chair or institute director for approval.
 Once approved, the PI then submits the plan to the Dean for Research (DFR) for review and approval prior to conducting any field research.
 A template of this plan is provided in the FRP link above for your convenience.
 You may choose to use a different format, but the information included in the template must be provided in order for DFR to make a complete assessment of risks and proposed mitigation strategies.
 The plan should be submitted to email@example.com.
 DFR, working with Environmental Health and Safety (EHS), will manage the review process and communicate the determination(s) to the PI and to the department chair and manager.
 The PI is responsible for securing any additional approvals, including those required by the department, for travel, funding, local permits/permissions, as well as research compliance-related approvals such as from the IACUC, IBC, and export control.